 Lavrion: This is not an island; it’s on the Attica peninsula south of Athens.
 The ship returns there because passengers can choose to start and end their cruises in the middle of the week, boarding in Lavrion rather than in Piraeus.
 It also gives the passengers who boarded in Athens/Piraeus a second chance to take an excursion to Athens.
 Instead, our excursion took us further south on the peninsula to see the ancient temple of Poseidon at Sounion.

 Mykonos: We stopped at Mykonos in the afternoon after our morning stop at Lavrion.
 Famous for its row of windmills and popular especially for its bar scene, Mykonos is the only stop the ship stays at until late at night so passengers can go clubbing.
 Since I’m not into noisy bars or clubs, I didn’t make full use of the time ashore.

-Milos: This was my favorite.
+Milos: This was my favorite: it’s one I’d love to go back to and stay for a while.
 The vocanic landscape is stark and dramatic and the water is brilliant blue.
 A boat ride along its shore was heaven.
 The town too, is breathtaking: white-washed houses with blue trim, brilliant pink bougainvillea, against a blue sky and even bluer water.